Psoriasis [en Español]

 Phototherapy uses ultraviolet light to slow the rapid growth of cells that occurs in psoriasis.
 This treatment can be effective, but your skin should be checked often by your doctor (at least once or twice a year) for any skin damage or skin cancer.

-Complementary or alternative therapies are often used by people with skin diseases, including psoriasis.
+Complementary therapies are often used by people with skin diseases, including psoriasis.

 These treatments include the use of herbs, vitamins, certain diets, and stress reduction.
 They may relieve psoriasis symptoms in some people.